mprewitt/AI-ResizeToArtBounds/README.md

 The Batch version prompts for a folder of \*.ai files, and will convert them all. **WARNING: It will run through all files without prompting and without a progress bar.
 If you have lots of files, it could take a while.** Note that the conversion process saves back to the same files, _overwriting them_.

-The other version is meant to be run on the active document.
+The non-batch version is meant to be run on the active document.

 **IMPORTANT NOTE: Files with multiple artboards will have the first artboard resized to encompass the art bounds from all artboards.** Because this script is especially intended for fixing old stock images and other assets from back in the day when artboard size didn't seem to matter — which were mostly created prior to the multiple artboard feature — it shouldn't be a big problem.
 But you should be aware of it.